-h) if the owner is an organization, the name, title, postal/e-mail address (with the email address protected against robot harvesting), telephone/facsimile;

-i) number of a contact person within the organization (updatable);
+h) if the owner is an organization, the name, title, postal/e-mail address (with the email address protected against robot harvesting), telephone/facsimile number of a contact person within the organization (updatable);

-j) date of last update (updatable).
+i) date of last update (updatable).

 8.3.5 Change of registration information

-The registered organization identified by an SLO shall not change significantly from the original application, but supporting information, such as the information provided in 8.3.1, may change from time to time.
+The registered organization identified by an SLOC shall not change significantly from the original application, but supporting information, such as the information provided in 8.3.1, may change from time to time.
 The second level RA shall be notified of all such changes, and shall update the register, maintaining an audit trail of earlier information.

 8.3.6 Appeals process